 Bridging the gap: from adolescence to adulthood in ADHD clinical practice

-(This symposium was initiated, organised and funded by Shire)
+(This symposium was initiated, organised and funded by Shire, now part of Takeda)

 The first industry-sponsored symposium of the meeting was chaired by an independent moderator and medical doctor, Dr David Bull (London, UK), who introduced what was a lively, interactive and very personal symposium on the transition period from adolescence to adulthood in patients with ADHD.
 The scene was set by Professor Sam Chang (Department of Psychiatry, University of Calgary, Alberta, Canada), followed by the personal story of a patient, and the symposium concluded with a panel and audience discussion involving the entire faculty: Professor Chang, Professor Marina Danckaerts (Department of Child and Adolescent Psychiatry, Leuven University, Leuven, Belgium), Dr Marc-Antoine Crocq (Department of Psychiatry, Rouffach Hospital, Alsace, France) and Dr James Kustow (Barnet Hospital, London, UK).

 This opening presentation, entitled “Setting the scene: the importance of the ‘transition years’ for patients with ADHD”, gave a general overview of the course of ADHD from childhood to adulthood.
 Professor Chang provided a brief glimpse into various aspects impacted on by ADHD across the age range, with the potential for patients to get lost in the system.17 He emphasised the fact that the overall impact of ADHD can be significant and can take many forms.
 He concluded by stating “keep calm and get it right” – it is not important to act immediately, it is important that we take the right course of action for effective, long-term treatment.